 - Stay with it on for 20 minutes and then wash it off with water.

 You can store the remaining amount for the next treatment the following day

 How to Prevent Cystic Acne on ChinOnce you have had things under control you will then want to take appropriate care to ensure that the condition doesn’t keep coming back.
 Preventing cystic chin breakouts ultimately rolls down to addressing the underlying factors.

 To start with, you will want to adopt a proper skin care regimen that focuses on minimizing the accumulation of dirt and oils in the skin and encourage skin turn-around (exfoliation).
 In that regards, you will want to:

 - Move away from heavy or greasy moisturizers as they can clog the skin pores.
 Instead, use light-weight, preferably water-based lubricants in the form of gels or lotions.

-- Use gentle cleansers (not hose harsh soaps or bar soap) to wash your face twice daily.
+- Use gentle cleansers (not those harsh soaps or bar soaps) to wash your face twice daily.

 - Use products containing ingredients such as salicylic acid, glycolic acid, and enzymes to encourage exfoliation of dead skin cells from the pores.